jhudsl/tidyversecourse/docs/05-prediction.md

 Our hypothesis was "the mean amount of soda ounces is 12" thus we will use the `point` option for our `null` argument and we will specify a mean with the `mu` argument as 12.

-The major benefit of this package, besides allowing the user to think about the statistical analysis more than the programming required, is that the user can easily implement resampling, permutations, or simulations.
+The major benefit of this package, besides allowing the user to think about the statistical analysis more than the programming required, is that the user can easily implement interative methods like resampling.

 What do we mean by this?

-Resampling is a method where a random samples are drawn from the original to create a dataset of the same size as the orginal data (but with some samples repeated) and this is done repetitively over and over.
+Resampling is a method where a random samples are drawn from the original data to create a dataset of the same size as the orginal data (but with some samples repeated) and this is done repetitively over and over.
 This process is called Bootstraping.
-This provides more infromation about the confidence in our estimations about our sample.
+This provides more information about the confidence in our estimations from our sample about the true population that we are trying to investigate, as it gives us more of a sense the range of values for statistics like mean and meadian might vary using other samples.

-Permutation is a process where

-Simulation is a process where
+To perform resampling, users can use the `generate()` function with the `type` argument set to `"bootsrap"` and use the `rep` argument to specify how many bootstrap resamples to generate.

 The `calculate()` function then allows for many different statstics to be calculated including:
 1) `mean`